githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/6-projects-versus-projects-classic.md

 The new GitHub Projects provides a richer experience that allows you to keep track of your work, where you work.
 Let's dive a bit deeper into the changes that have been made.

-## A deep dive into Project enhancements
+## Comprehensive lists of Project enhancements

 ### Tables and boards:
 - Plan and track work in a table or board view